MIDI Controllers Setup and The MIDI Tab

 Basic External Hardware Control Assignment

 This is the quick, "I just want to assign a hardware control right now!," section.
-We recommend reading this whole section to best take advantage of Mercury-4's swift MIDI control assignments.
-We also recommend reading "A Tree Grows In Brooklyn" by Betty Smith, but that's not important right now.
+We recommend reading this whole section to best take advantage of Lowdown's swell MIDI control assignments.

-In this example, we’ll assign a hardware slider control to the filter cutoff frequency.
+In this example, we’ll assign a hardware knob/slider control to the large Filter foot slider.

-This is the basic procedure for assigning hardware controllers to almost any Mercury-4 control.
+This is the basic procedure for assigning hardware controllers to almost any Lowdown control.

 When in MIDI learn mode, any previously assigned controller numbers will show in squares.
 These indicate the MIDI continuous controller number of the assigned hardware control (these are also displayed in the MIDI library tab at left).

-Once a MIDI controller has been assigned, in addition to real-time control of a Mercury-4 parameter, you’ll also be able to record and play back controller data from a DAW.
+Once a MIDI controller has been assigned, in addition to real-time control of a Lowdown parameter, you’ll also be able to record and play back controller data from a DAW.

 The MIDI Tab